-The Governmental Accounting Standards Board (GASB) has approved GASB Statement No. 67, Financial Reporting for Pension Plans, an amendment of GASB Statement No.25; Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27; Statement No. 69, Government Combinations and Disposals of Government Operations; and Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
+The Governmental Accounting Standards Board (GASB) has approved GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27; Statement No. 69, Government Combinations and Disposals of Government Operations; and Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
 Application of these standards may restate portions of these financial statements.